-The International Expert Panel will share expertise from other jurisdictions and inform the work of the Strategic Advisory Panel to help transform Alberta’s primary health care system.
+The International Expert Panel shared expertise from other jurisdictions and informed the work of the Strategic Advisory Panel to help transform Alberta’s primary health care system.

-The panel will bring together experts in primary health, health systems transformation and Alberta’s primary health care system to work with members of the Strategic Advisory Panel to identify immediate and long term recommendations for making improvements, monitoring progress on initiatives and reducing pressure on the acute care system.
+The panel brought together experts in primary health, health systems transformation and Alberta’s primary health care system to work with members of the Strategic Advisory Panel to identify immediate and long term recommendations for making improvements, monitoring progress on initiatives and reducing pressure on the acute care system.

 Recommendations from the panel will support the Modernizing Alberta’s Primary Health Care System initiative to strengthen primary health care in Alberta and ensure all Albertans have access to timely, appropriate primary health care services.